On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: Representations and parametrised complexity of signatures

 Let $\mcA = (A,\sigma,I)$ be a structure, $\sigma = (\mcF,\mcG,\mcR,\ar)$, $\rho \colonsub \Sigma^* \to A$ be a representation, and $\eta \colon \Sigma^* \to \NN$ be a parameter function.
 We say that $\mcA$ has a $(\rho,\eta)$\emph{-UXP signature} whenever there is an interpretation function $J$ such that \emph{(i)} $(\dom(\rho),\sigma,J)$ is a $\rho$-implementation of~$\mcA$ and \emph{(ii)} $J$ associates a $(\eta^{\ar(f)},\eta)$-UXP reduction to every $f \in \mcF$, a $(\parone\cdot\eta^{\ar(g)},\eta)$-UXP reduction to every $(g,X) \in \mcG$, and a $(\eta^{\ar(R)},\parone)$-UXP reduction to every $R \in \mcR$.
 Note that for $\eta = \parone$, all those reductions become polynomial time functions.
 In this case we say that $\mcA$ has a ($\rho$-)tractable signature.

-\begin{example} Consider the structure $(L,\cup,\cap,(\cdot)^c)$ where $L$ is the set of all regular languages over a fixed finite alphabet $\Sigma$, and $\cup$, $\cap$, and $(\cdot)^c$ are the canonical operations of union, intersection and complementation of languages, respectively.
-This structure has a tractable signature for the representation of regular languages as deterministic finite automata (DFAs), as all operations can be implemented in polynomial time on DFAs.
-It does not have a tractable signature for the representation of regular languages as non-deterministic finite automata (NFAs), because computing $(\cdot)^c$ on NFAs requires first to determinise the automaton. \end{example}
+\begin{exa} Consider the structures of regular languages~$\mcA$ and of deterministic finite automata~$\mcM$ in~\Cref{example:ZZ-implementation}.
+The functions $\cup$, $\cap$, and $(\cdot)^c$ can be implemented in polynomial time on DFAs, therefore $\mcA$ has a $\rho$-tractable signature.
+However, $\mcA$ does not have a tractable signature for the representation of regular languages as non-deterministic finite automata (NFAs), because computing $(\cdot)^c$ on NFAs requires first to determinise the automaton. $\diamond$ \end{exa}